torbsd/torbsd.github.io/docs/openbsd-chroot.md

         doas tar -C $TORCHROOT -xf -

 Since these two commands are quite long and have a similar structure I'll break them down:

 * tar -C foo tells the [tar(1)](https://man.openbsd.org/tar) command to change directories to `foo` before doing anything else;
 * the tar command at the start of each compound command is used to pack up shared libraries;
 * the tar at the end of each command is used to unpack them in the chroot;
-* the stuff in the middle produces the list of shared libraries we want to
+* the stuff in the middle produces the list of shared libraries we want to copy:
-copy:
  * [ldd(1)](https://man.openbsd.org/ldd) spits out the raw list of shared libraries;
- * [sed(1)](https://man.openbsd.org/sed) removes the first three lines of output, which ar e noise for our purposes;
+ * [sed(1)](https://man.openbsd.org/sed) removes the first three lines of output, which are noise for our purposes;
  * [awk(1)](https://man.openbsd.org/awk) pulls out the seventh whitespace-separated column and prints all but the first character.
 This removes the leading slash in each shared library path (which is why we `-C /` to begin with).

 After these two commands, all the shared libraries that `tor` and